Peer Support Services

 Need help finding a provider or information on mental illness?
 Call us at 717-264-4301.
 We can help.

-MHAFF has many publications that can be emailed direct to your computer.
+MHAFF has many publications that can be emailed directly to your computer.
 We also can direct you to multitudes of on-line libraries to help you learn about mental wellness.

 I’m The Evidence Campaign